Rizwan-S/rizwan-s.github.io/projects.md

 title: Projects
 ---

 Here is a non-exhaustive list of my projects.
-All of my projects can be found on <a href="https://github.com/Rizwan-S">my GitHub</a>.
+All of my projects can be found on my <a href="https://github.com/Rizwan-S">GitHub</a>.

 <ul>